Helena, South Carolina

 Helena is an unincorporated community and census-designated place (CDP) in Newberry County, South Carolina, United States.
 It was first listed as a CDP prior to the 2020 census with a population of 870.

+Geography

 The CDP is in central Newberry County bordered to the east by the city of Newberry, the county seat.
 South Carolina Highway 121 (Kendall Road) runs north-south through Helena, connecting with U.S. Route 76 north of Newberry and with South Carolina Highway 34 southwest of Newberry.